m4dz/slidev-theme-divriots/slides.md

 ---
 links:
-  - https://www.linkedin.com/posts/georges-gomes-6580541_designsystem-designsystems-webdevelopment-activity-6839102889185607680-dOFX/ | Hey Georges, what is a Design System?
+  - https://backlight.dev/mastery/what-is-a-design-system | Backlight Mastery - What is a Design System?
 ---

 # Design **System**